TylerByte666/auto-backup-scripts/README.md

 `sudo chmod +x auto_backup_mysql.sh`

 3. Add the desired script to your cronjobs at your desired time of day.
 4. Edit the scripts to reflect your environment.
-See configs you must change below:
+See configs you must change below.

 ## Configs you must change:
 auto_backup_html.sh